NapsterInBlue/MoviesMetricsMusings/content/articles/2020-09-09 weak as far as weeks go pt2.md

 There was still a good amount of dashboard work to do, but I was anxious to get started and so I walked around awhile.

 Outside of the conference rooms we'd booked, there were a number of really great abstract art pieces.
 I sat and zoned out for awhile, admiring them.
 I thought about how nine months ago, I'd spent most of the summer telling anyone who would listen about this "Modern Art Deep Learning classifier" I wanted to build (but never did).
 I'm all too familiar with what it feels like to lose steam when a hobby starts to feel like work.
-But as far as "things I got distracted by instead of working on that side-project" go, I think think this presidential campaign takes the cake.
+But as far as "things I got distracted by instead of working on that side-project" go, I think this presidential campaign takes the cake.

 I had a few instances of "wait, where do I know that face?" and the answer was uniformly "oh, The News™."
 I'm like 80% sure I saw Nate Silver.
 It had all become very real.